galasa-dev/automation/releasePipeline/prerelease.md

 ## Pre-release steps - Automated

 1. Run the [Pre-release GitHub Actions workflow](https://github.com/galasa-dev/automation/actions/workflows/pre-release.yaml).
 If the process fails at any stage, you can continue by re-running the script that failed from the manual steps and finish using the [manual steps below](#pre-release-steps---manual).
-2. When the Isolated pre-release build finishes, a Tekton pipeline to copy the MVP to an internal repo should start.
-Watch that pipeline and review the Mend scan results in the PR that gets opened.
-Then merge that PR.

 ## Pre-release steps - Manual